geotrellis/geotrellis-server/ogc-example/docs/conf.md

 // to check out that it was written it is possible to use the read method (an unnecessary part) val times = attributeStore.read[List[ZonedDateTime]](path.layerId, "times")
 ```

+For more information on how to query and visualize temporal WMS layers, see [temporal-layers.md](./temporal-layers.md).

 ##### Alternative layer backends